donxw/TTGO_WeatherUsingArduinoJSON6/README.md

 ```

 ## Summary
-This example just scratches the surface, but is enough to get a basic program which can get data from a website through an API URL, parse the resulting JSON data then display it on a TFT screen.
+This example just scratches the surface, but is enough to get a basic program capable of obtaining data from a website through an API URL, parse the resulting JSON data then display it on a TFT screen.